 Getting Started with Interactive Math Notebooks

 I have been using interactive math notebooks in my classroom for as long as I can remember.
 Math notebooks are a great place for students to take notes, record definitions and sample problems, and practice new skills.
 They are perfect to use for direct instruction and guided practice, in small groups or as a whole class.
 But what I love most about them is that my students are able to use them as a reference tool throughout the school year.
-What to Include in Interactive Math NotebooksYou can ...
+What to Include in Interactive ...
 [Read More]

 Reflect and Plan: Routines and Procedures for the School Year

 One of my favorite things about teaching is that every year is a fresh start.
 Whether you are new to teaching, or someone who has been teaching for many years, we all can admit that we have plenty of room to grow.
 After 13 years of teaching, I am still making changes each year in how I run my classroom.
 Summer is the perfect time to reflect on the previous school year and to plan and make changes for the next.
-Every year I spend a lot of time in those first weeks of school establishing routines ...
+Every year I spend a lot of time in those first weeks of school establishing ...
 [Read More]

 Martin’s BIG Words for BIG Kids!!

 Picture books aren't just for little kids!!
 As an upper grade teacher, I love to incorporate picture books into our literacy block, especially as a way to encourage my students to think, discuss, and reflect.
 To celebrate the extraordinary life of Dr. Martin Luther King Jr., I love using the book Martin's Big Words by Doreen Rappaport.
 Martin's words were so powerful and this book weaves them in with a short biography of his life.
-Along with the beautiful illustrations by Bryan Collier, this ...
+Along with the beautiful illustrations by Bryan Collier, ...
 [Read More]